Twombs/ZOOM-Checker/README.md

 ### (Part 1 - New Method)
 (Part 1 - TAB or LOAD process)

-Start the 'ZOOM Checker.exe' program.
+1. Start the 'ZOOM Checker.exe' program.
-(Optional) Click the dropdown combo field and select SETTINGS.
+2. (Optional) Click the dropdown combo field and select SETTINGS.
+3. (Optional) Browse and set a save folder path on the SETTINGS window.
+4. (Optional) Enable the save folder path usage.
+5. (Optional) Set your browser Save Dialog window title in that field (i.e Save As).
+6. (Optional) Close the SETTINGS window.

 (Part 1 - LOAD process only)